-For the approval of the half-year financial statements, only the consolidated financial statements are prepared and submitted within this deadline.
+For the approval of the half-year financial statements, only the consolidated financial statements are prepared and submitted to the Supervisory Board within three months of interim closing.

 The Chairman of the Supervisory Board also benefits from monthly meetings with the Chairman of the Management Board on the current operations of the Group.